Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

-For body-centered tetragonal lattices one finds the same expression, with the replacement $2\alpha\to\alpha$.
+For body-centered tetragonal lattices one finds the same expression, but with the replacement $2\alpha\to\alpha$.
 The energy difference turns out to be always negative for any value of $\alpha$, as seen in Fig.\ \ref{fig:fcc}.
-Thus, in these lattices the ferromagnetic state is favored over the layered antiferromagnetic state.
+Thus, in both these types of superlattices the ferromagnetic state is favored over the layered antiferromagnetic state, whatever the tetragonal aspect ratio.